Kausa18/lab3-multipage/README.md

 - Musengwa Himoonga

 ## Description:
-This project is a responsive multipage website using CSS Flexbox and Grid.
+This project is a responsive multipage website using CSS Flexbox and Grid. this is our third lab

 ## Features:
 ✅ Flexbox for navigation and layout